Avinash-Singh-G/Avinash-Singh-G/README.md

-- 👋 Hi, I’m @Avinash-Singh-G
+## Hola, I'm Avinash Singh! 👋

 - 👀 I’m interested in Everything Tech
-- 🌱 I’m currently learning ML and WebDev
+- 🌱 I’m currently learning WebDev
-- 💞️ I’m looking to collaborate on ML and WebDev projects
+- 💞️ I’m looking to collaborate on WebDev and ML projects
-- 📫 How to reach me via LinkedIn https://www.linkedin.com/in/avinash-singh-b992ba1ba/
+- 📫 How to reach me via [LinkedIn](https://www.linkedin.com/in/avinash-singh-b992ba1ba/)

 <!---
 Avinash-Singh-G/Avinash-Singh-G is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.